diegoulloao/ioquake3-server-gcloud/README.md

 #### `2.
 Server is deployed but I cannot connect`

-Check that the `pk3` files are not corrupted.
+Check that the `pk3` files are not corrupted, this can cause an error when exposing the q3 server.

 Try deleting all the files inside `lib/baseq3` and then running the `./q3s prepare` command for download them again.

-After that, you need to rebuild the docker image and redeploy to google cloud by running:
+After that, you need to rebuild the docker image and redeploy it to google cloud by running:

 ```bash
 ./q3s build